 A Health Maintenance Organization (HMO) is a type of insurance that operates as a managed care organization that provides a network of healthcare providers for its members to choose from.
 This type of insurance is typically based on a ...

-ICD 10 – (International Classification of Diseases, Tenth Revision)
+ICD 10 – (International Classification of Diseases, 10th revision)

-ICD-10 (International Classification of Diseases, Tenth Revision) is a diagnostic classification system used by healthcare providers worldwide to code and classify diseases and health conditions.
+ICD-10 (International Classification of Diseases, 10th revision) is a diagnostic classification system used by healthcare providers worldwide to code and classify diseases and health conditions.
 The ICD-10 is maintained by the World Health Organization (WHO) and is used for ...

 The Medicare Shared Savings Program (MSSP) is a program under the Medicare program in the United States that incentivizes healthcare providers to coordinate care and reduce costs for Medicare beneficiaries.
 MSSP is an Accountable Care Organization (ACO) model that ...